Willyb15/Data-Science-Python/Week1/day1-git_unix/intro_git_assignment.md

 1.)
 Open up your browser and navigate to this program's repository on [Github](https://github.com/zipfian/DSI-evening-prep).

 2.)
-Fork a copy of this repository, making sure to fork it to your Github account (usually it forks to your Github account by default, so if you're not prompted, then you should be fine).
+Fork this repository, making sure to fork it to your Github account (usually it forks to your Github account by default, so if you're not prompted, then you should be fine).
 The button to `Fork` should be up in the top right of the page: